iShubhamPrakash/reach-the-river-game/README.md

 ## Technologies used in the project

- This project is based on basic front-end technologies:
+ This project is based purely on the three pillars of front-end technology:
 1. HTML5
 2. CSS3
 3. JavaScript